Get a quote today, we’ll call you back.

 Why do we need calcium?

 Calcium is a mineral that is needed in our bodies to promote healthy living, especially for healthy bone structure and growth.
 Although it is the most abundant mineral in the human body, we lose calcium through our skin, nails, sweat, urine and faeces every day.
 Our bodies are also not able to produce calcium and, when there is a deficiency, the body takes calcium from our bones.
 Along with calcium, the human body also requires Vitamin D as this mineral helps the body absorb calcium.
+To support your overall health, you can get medical insurance quotes that include coverage for nutritional counseling and supplements.

 Benefits and role of calcium in the body